socalledsound/nu-scripts/week1/02-functional foundations/w1-v-07-EXERCISE-pull-a-rabbit-out-of-a-hat.md

 https://developer.mozilla.org/en-US/docs/Web/API/Element

 [SC]
+code from last time

+[VO]
+Welcome back.
+In the last video, I went over some basic DOM manipulation.
+Nothing too fancy, I just created a div with an emoji in it and appended that div to a div that was already there in the DOM.

+[SC]

+[VO]
+In this video, I'm going to ask you to code along with me as I refactor that code a bit to be more declarative.
+We're going to write a function that creates DOM elements and use it to create a string of emojis.

+[SC]
+emoji string here
+[VO]
+Someone shared it with me and I thought it was a little bit funny and a little bit appropriate.
+It's supposed to mean
+[SC]
+[VO]
+pull

+[SC]
+[VO]
+a rabbit

+[SC]
+[VO]
+out of a hat.

+[SC]
 SC downloading

 [VO]
-In the last video, I went over some basic DOM manipulation.
-I want you to download the code that I wrote in that video now.
-It's at a link like the one that I'm showing here on the screen.
-You should be able to see on this page below the video.
-After you download the folder from that link, go ahead and open it up in your vs code editor, like I'm doing here.
+I want you to start by downloading a folder that has some code in it.

+It's at a link like the one that I'm showing here on the screen, which you should be able to see on the page down below the video.
+After you download the folder from that link, go ahead and open it up in your vs code editor.
+GO ahead and pause the video if you need some time to download that folder now.

+[SC]

+[VO]
-You should be able to see that on the index.html file there's a root div, and a few css classnames, and a script tag that points to an index.js file.
+Ok, so if I open this folder up in vs code, I can see that there's an index.html file, and in that code, there's a root div, and a few css classnames, and a script tag that points to an index.js file.

 You should also see three javascript files in this folder.
 One called index.js that just has the code I wrote last time, and then two others that have the code as it will be at the end of this video, and another that will have the code at the end of the next video.
 But try not to peek at this!
 It will be good practice for you and hoepfully even kind of interesting for you if you can do the work yourself as we go along.